Menu

 The article linked below provides two cases of cross-cultural and diversity training that take place outside the USA.
 These cases can stimulate

 interest in training programs in and outside the US.
-There are six additional shorter cases that exemplify (mostly) non US companies or training issues.
-Please address any questions or comments to the author at their new email address Neal@NealGoodmanGroup.com https://trainingmag.com/going-global-with-training-and-development/
+Six additional shorter cases exemplify (mostly) non-US companies or training issues.
+Please address any questions or comments to the author at their new email address, Neal@NealGoodmanGroup.com https://trainingmag.com/going-global-with-training-and-development/

 • May 02, 2025 4:15 PM | Anonymous